 • Module coursework developing computer vision systems that will recognise and track objects

 • Web-based natural language processing and computerised approaches to language translation

 • Developing bio-inspired algorithms derived from biological systems and computational biology

 • User-adaptive methods to tailor systems to individuals and groups

-This degree is also available as a 4 year MEng, BSc.
-See MEng, BSc Artificial Intelligence.
+UCAS code: G700, this degree is also available as a 4 year MEng, BSc.

 Industrial placements: Yes

 Information about living expenses and financial support can be found on the University's website.

 Scholarships: Scholarships and bursaries worth up to £8,000 available.